anestores/weather-app/README.md

 ## Notes

-- Add a CITIES environment variable in the .env file to define cities that you like and separating them with a comma (example: CITIES=Tokyo,Yokohama,Kyoto,Osaka,Sapporo,Nagoya)
+- Add a CITIES environment variable in the .env file to define cities that you like and separating them with a comma (example: CITIES=Tokyo,Yokohama,Kyoto,Osaka,Sapporo,Nagoya).
+You can add other cities or destinations as well.
 - Add your OpenWeather API key in the .env file (OPENWEATHER_API_KEY=xxx)
 - Add your FourSquare API key in the .env file (FOURSQUARE_API_KEY=xxx)

 My UI/UX design is simple and straightforward.
 My code is also easy to understand.

 That's why I think it's the best design for the Weather App project.
-Thank you.
+Thank you :)